foreverfl/vscode/docs/python/environments.md

 > **Note**: Changes to the `python.defaultInterpreterPath` setting are not picked up after an interpreter has already been selected for a workspace; any changes to the setting will be ignored once an initial interpreter is selected for the workspace.

 Additionally, if you'd like to set up a default interpreter to all of your Python applications, you can add an entry for `python.defaultInterpreterPath` manually inside your User Settings.
-To do so, open the Command Palette (`kb(workbench.action.showCommands)`) and enter **Preferences: Open User Settings**.
+To do so, open the Command Palette (`Ctrl+Shift+P`) and enter **Preferences: Open User Settings**.
 Then set `python.defaultInterpreterPath`, which is in the Python extension section of User Settings, with the appropriate interpreter.

 ### How the extension chooses an environment automatically

 If an interpreter hasn't been specified, then the Python extension automatically selects the interpreter with the highest version in the following priority order:

 1. Virtual environments located directly under the workspace folder.
 2. Virtual environments related to the workspace but stored globally.
 For example, [Pipenv](https://pypi.org/project/pipenv/) or [Poetry](https://python-poetry.org/) environments that are located outside of the workspace folder.
 3. Globally installed interpreters.
 For example, the ones found in `/usr/local/bin`, `C:\\python38`, etc.

 > **Note**: The interpreter selected may differ from what `python` refers to in your terminal.